aotakeda/browser-relay/README.md

    - Check that the extension is enabled in `chrome://extensions/`
    - Reload the webpage after installing the extension
    - Check browser console for extension errors
-   - Look for `[Console Relay]` debug messages in the browser console
+   - Look for `[Browser Relay]` debug messages in the browser console
    - Verify the current domain is in your allow-list (if configured)

 2. **Debug logging not working**

    - Open Chrome DevTools (F12) and go to the Console tab
-   - You should see `[Console Relay] Initialized on domain.com` messages
+   - You should see `[Browser Relay] Initialized on domain.com` messages
    - Try running `console.log("test")` - you should see capture messages
-   - Check the Extensions page and click "service worker" next to Console Relay to see background script logs
+   - Check the Extensions page and click "service worker" next to Browser Relay to see background script logs

 3. **Server connection errors**

    - Ensure server is running on `http://localhost:8765`
    - Check for CORS errors in browser console
    - Verify no firewall is blocking the connection
    - Check server logs for incoming requests

 4. **Domain allow-list issues**
-   - Check if `CONSOLE_RELAY_ALLOWED_DOMAINS` environment variable is set
+   - Check if `ALLOWED_DOMAINS` environment variable is set
    - Verify the current domain matches your allow-list
    - Subdomains are automatically included (e.g., `github.com` includes `gist.github.com`)